Modelling on the very large-scale connectome: Critical synchronization dynamics on the Connectome

-To describe synchronization avalanches in terms of the Kuramoto order parameter, we can consider processes starting from fully de-synchronized initial states by a single phase perturbation (or by an external phase shift at a node), followed by growth and return to $R(t_x) = 1/\sqrt{N}$, corresponding to the disordered state of $N$ oscillators.
+To define synchronization "avalanches" in terms of the Kuramoto order parameter, we can consider processes, starting from fully de-synchronized initial states by a single phase perturbation (or by an external phase shift at a node), followed by growth and return to $R(t_x) = 1/\sqrt{N}$, corresponding to the disordered state of $N$ oscillators.
 In the simulations one can measure the first return, crossing times $t_x$ in many random realizations of the system.
-In ~\cite{KurCC,KKIdeco}, the return time was estimated by $t_x = (t_k + t_{k-1})/2$, where $t_k$ was the first measured crossing time when $R$ fell below $1/\sqrt{N} = 0.001094$ (see Fig.~\ref{figR}).
+In ~\cite{KurCC,KKIdeco}, the return time was estimated by $t_x = (t_k + t_{k-1})/2$, where $t_k$ was the first measured crossing time, when $R$ fell below $1/\sqrt{N} = 0.001094$, see Fig.~\ref{figR}, which is just a demonstration, showing the evolution of independent realizations, slightly above the estimated transition point.
+These independent sample evolutions and their average at a critical point follow the so called initial slip phenomena (see for example~\cite{odorbook}), followed by a fallback to the disordered state, providing a possibility to estimate critical exponents.

 Following a histogramming procedure, one can obtain distributions of $p(t_x)$, which exhibit power-law tails for $1.2 < K \le 1.7$, characterized by the exponents $1 < \tau_t < 2$ (see Fig.~\ref{durcc}), which are in the range of the in vivo human neuro-experiments: $1.5 < \tau_t < 2.4$ of~\cite{brainexp}.
 At $K = 1.6$ (i.e.\ near the transition point), we find $\tau_t=1.2(1)$.
 Above the transition point, the decay $p(t_x) \sim 1/t$ marks a synchronized phase, where return to de-synchronization can take long.
 The exponent value $\tau_t=1.2(1)$ at the transition suggests that the real brain works in the sub-critical phase, where we can still observe dynamical criticality.
 The phase with the non-universal power laws is reminiscent of GPs, but modules create frustrated synchronization regions~\cite{Frus,Frus-noise,FrusB} with meta-stability and chimera-like states~\cite{chimera}.
 For comparison, on a large two-dimensional lattice with additional random, long-range links, the mean-field value $\tau_t \simeq 1.6(1)$ was obtained~\cite{Kurcikk}.